 Larkwire Review: The Gamification of Bird Sounds

-Seriously, just in my home of state of Ohio there are around 300 species!
-And most birds have multiple sounds that need to be learned, between different song variations and contacts calls.
+Seriously, just in my home of state of Ohio, there are around 300 species!
+And most birds have multiple sounds that need to be learned between their different song variations and contacts calls.

-I have purchased numerous CD’s from different field guides and even created my own playlist by downloading free sounds online.
+I have purchased numerous CD’s from different field guides and even created a playlist by downloading free sounds online.
 While in the car, track after track would play announcing the various birds and then playing their sounds.

-Unfortunately, I always ran into a few problems with this method:
+Unfortunately, I always ran into 2 MAJOR problems with this method:

 It sounds easy so easy!
 Just insert a CD of bird sounds and listen on my commute to work and become an expert!
 Unfortunately, there are many more entertaining ways to drive to work.